GandhiCloudLab/envizi-learning-journey-blog/readme.md

 ## 1 What is Envizi

-Envizi offers comprehensive data and analytics software to collect, manage and derive insights from sustainability data.
+IBM Envizi ESG suite offers comprehensive data and analytics software to collect, manage and derive insights from sustainability data.

 ### 1.1 Three pillars